Tikooh/Twitch-Overlay/README.md

 ![Example Usage](image-1.png)

 IGNORE THE COMMIT HISTORY I was not very good at organising my commits when I made this...
+Also if there are any API Tokens leaked here they have been revoked so don't try it

 `https://twitchio.dev/en/stable/exts/eventsub.html#twitchio.ext.eventsub.ChannelCheerData`